standarddeviant/jack_play_record/README.md

 There are examples below, but the help text is pretty straightforward:
 ```
 Usage: jack_play_record [OPTION...] [-p play.wav | -c chans -r rec.wav]
   -h,    print this help text
   -c,    specify the number of channels (required for recording)
   -n,    specify the name of the jack client
   -f,    specify the intended nframes for use with jack server
          note, that this will save on memory, but is unsafe if the
          jack server nframes value is ever increased
+  -w,    wait until W ports have been connected before playing or recording
 ```

 If you want to record a four-channel wave file named `sweet_sounds.wav`, where